Sean-James Murphy has our attention

 The risk is those insults or ‘fun’ people have over our appearance, leaves us with a lot of internalised shame about those things that make us different.
 I know I used to hate the way I looked, but thanks to some of Hollywood’s most patient therapists, I now know that there’s a big difference between being part of the joke, and actually feeling like I am a joke.

-Proceeds from the calendar will support the work of Athlete Ally — why do you feel that it’s important to have LGBTQ athletes as role models?
+Proceeds from the Red Hot project support the work of Athlete Ally — why do you feel that it’s important to have LGBTQ athletes as role models?

 Representation matters, in all professions.
 Particularly in the often aggressively hetero-normative world of professional sports, where LGBTQ people can get pushed out of pursuing their dreams due to a very real fear that they won’t be accepted.
 Or, they simply don’t even consider such endeavours, because they’ve never seen anyone like them do it before.
 That’s why Athlete Ally is so important, it champions these athletes and makes them visible.
 That means it’s going to be easier for the next person, and the next person.

 Supporting Athlete Ally is also deeply personal to me.
 Two years ago I travelled to Nashville to see my brother compete in and win the Bingham Cup — the international gay rugby tournament named after Mark Bingham.
 My brother built the team from the ground up.
 He both coached and played in the team, even when they got kicked out of training grounds and told they couldn’t play in the straight leagues.
 Their team is made up of LGBTQ athletes and their straight allies.
 I think stories like that go a long way to improving the culture in sport, to finally be more inclusive and accepting.

 What was the shoot like for the Red Hot project?

 Honestly, I was so nervous I could barely sleep for days, so it’s all a blur.
 I do remember a bus load of tourists taking photos of me getting baby oil rubbed on me, which made me laugh.